Powderhall Stables: History

 In 2016, the Powderhall Waste Transfer Station was closed due to equipment failures.
 By 2020, the stable block was in poor condition, with damage to areas including the stonework, roof, rainwater goods, windows, and chimneys.

 In August 2020, plans for the refurbishment of the stable block into work and events space were submitted.
 The plans proposed the creation of a mix of 12 individual studios and two co-working spaces in the former stable bays and hayloft; two function rooms in the former workshops; and an outdoor square for hosting events such as street markets and outdoor exhibitions in the former stable yard.
 The refurbishment was designed by Collective Architecture, with the wider design team including Currie & Brown (project management and quantity surveying), David Narro Associates (structural engineering), and RSP Consulting Engineers (mechanical and electrical engineering).

 The refurbishment commenced in June 2021 with Sharkey as principal contractor.
 It was part-funded by the Scottish Government's Regeneration Capital Grant Fund and City Centre Recovery Fund, Miller Homes' Bonnington Micro Business Fund, and Edinburgh World Heritage, along with funding from the City of Edinburgh Council's own City Strategic Investment Fund.

 In November 2022, the Council agreed to lease the stable block upon completion of the refurbishment works to the arts charity Out of the Blue Arts and Education Trust.
 Completion of the refurbishment was delayed by challenges with making utility connections.
+In January 2026, the building was handed over to Out of the Blue to test "infrastructure, systems and processes".
+In February 2026, a "Red Wheel" plaque was unveiled on the building by the National Transport Trust.